-But owning a house must be worth all these trouble, especially if you’re currently struggling to pay off your own.
-There’s no point in backing out now, so here’s how to get out of debt in the Philippines and save your home from being foreclosed by your home loan provider.
+But owning a house must be worth all these troubles, especially if you're currently struggling to pay off your own.
+There's no point in backing out now, so here's how to get out of debt when you are broke and save your home from being foreclosed by your home loan provider.

 1. Make Drastic Adjustments to Your Budget

 Because a home loan takes longer to repay, you need all the adjustments you can make to your budget.
 Cut expenses you don't need, sell some assets to help fund your repayment, and refocus your earnings to pay off your home loan.
 You should also consider adding more sources of income.